ivanos/weave_core_lib/README.md

 Those can optionally be followed by a colon and a port number, to use a nonstandard port, e.g. `192.168.1.1:16653`.

-Weave can perform two different actions: create a net flow between two entities, or install a tap rule.
+Weave can perform two different actions: *create a net flow* between two entities, or *install a tap rule*.
 The former is the default.
 The latter is invoked by specifying `-tap` as the first argument.

 ## Create flow between entities